What is tetrachlorethylene?

 Studies have looked at people exposed at work and people in communities with contaminated drinking water.

-Some studies of dry cleaning workers with exposure to tetrachlorethylene have found possible increased risks of cancers of the esophagus, larynx (voice box), cervix, and lungs, as well as lymphomas.
-However, the results of these studies have to be viewed cautiously because many of them weren't able to account for behavioral factors that might affect cancer risk, such as cigarette smoking or alcohol use.
+Some studies of people exposed to tetrachlorethylene at work (dry cleaning workers, workers at a chemical company, and workers in aircraft maintenance) found more cases than expected of certain cancers, including cancers of the esophagus, kidney, cervix, and bladder, as well as lymphomas.
+However, the results of these studies did not always agree, and there were so few cases of cancer that the increased risk often may have been due to chance.
+Many of these studies also weren't able to account for other factors that might affect cancer risk, such as cigarette smoking or alcohol use.

 Other studies have looked for a link between tetrachlorethylene in drinking water and cancer.
 A few studies have looked at areas of Massachusetts where some drinking water supplies were accidentally contaminated with high levels of tetrachlorethylene.
-(Levels in some of these areas were hundreds of times the current Environmental Protection Agency [EPA] standard of 0.005 milligrams of tetrachloroethylene per liter of water [0.005 mg/L]).
-These studies found evidence of a possible increase in risk of lung, breast, and colorectal cancer among residents with the highest exposure to tetrachlorethylene.
-However, some other studies have not found such a link.
+(Levels in some of these areas were hundreds of times the current Environmental Protection Agency [EPA] standard of 0.005 milligrams of tetrachlorethylene per liter of water [0.005 mg/L]).
+These studies found evidence of an increased risk of leukemia as well as lung and bladder cancer among residents with the highest exposure to tetrachlorethylene.
+However, these studies often weren’t able to take other risk factors for cancer into account, so it isn’t clear how much the increased risk was from the chemical.

 Studies done in the lab